factomatic/kambani/README.md

 incoming message, or when importing them from an encrypted file.

 ## Build
-Run `ng build` to build the project.
+Run `ng build --aot` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Run `ng build --prod` for a production build.
 The build artifacts will be stored in the `dist/` directory.

 ## Local installation of the extension